-Proposal Voting Options Vote Required to Adopt the Proposal Effect of Abstentions Effect of "Broker Non-Votes"(1) Election of directors For, against or abstain on each nominee A nominee for director will be elected if the votes cast for such nominee exceed the votes cast against such nominee No effect No effect Ratification of selection of PricewaterhouseCoopers LLP, independent registered public accounting firm For, against or abstain The affirmative vote of a majority of the total number of votes cast by the holders of shares of our common stock No effect Not applicable
+Prop posal Voting Options Vote Required to Adopt the Proposal Effect of Abstentions Effect of "Broker Non-Votes" 1.
+E Election of directors For, against or abstain on each nominee A nominee for director will be elected if the votes cast for such nominee exceed the votes cast against such nominee No effect No effect L Advisory vote to approve LendingTree's executive compensation (say-on-pay) For, against or abstain The affirmative vote of a majority of the shares of common stock represented at the Meeting and voted for or against the proposal No effect No effect Ratification of selection of PricewaterhouseCoopers LLP, independent registered public accounting firm For, against or abstain The affirmative vote of a majority of the shares of common stock represented at the Meeting and voted for or against the proposal No effect Not applicable (1)

-(1) If you hold your shares through third parties or in street name and do not provide voting instructions to the broker, bank or other nominee that holds your shares, the nominee has discretionary authority to vote on Proposal No. 2 but not for Proposal No. 1.
-See "Voting and Revoking Proxies" below
+(1) This is considered to be a routine matter and, therefore, if you hold your shares through third parties or in street name and do not provide voting instructions to the broker, bank or other nominee that holds your shares, the nominee has discretionary authority to vote on this Proposal.
+This is not the case for the other Proposals since they are considered to be "non-routine" matters.
+See "Voting and Revoking Proxies" below.